-Married couples typically make a claim for custody and access under the Divorce Act and for custody, access and guardianship under the Family Relations Act.
-Unmarried parents, including common law spouses, make a claim under the Family Relations Act for custody access and guardianship.
-A married couple will typically make a claim under the Family Relations Act in circumstances where they are not seeking a divorce, have not resided in BC for one year or want to have their family matter handled in provincial court.
+Married couples typically file a claim in court for divorce and custody under the Divorce Act and for parenting time and parental responsibilities under the Family Law Act.
+Unmarried parents, including common law spouses, claim under the Family Law Act for parenting time and parental responsibilities.
+A married couple will typically file a claim under the Family Law Act if they are not seeking a divorce, have not resided in BC for one year, or want to have their family matter handled in provincial court.

-Access refers to the time that the parent with the least amount of time with the child spends with the child.
+“Access” in the Divorce Act refers to the time a child spends with the parent who is not the main caregiver.
 Access is the right of the child, and not the right of the parent.
-The law presumes that maximum contact is in the best interest of the child.
-The test the courts apply is the “best interest of the child”, and therefore access can be as generous or restricted as the facts require.
+The law presumes that maximum contact is in the best interest of the child, but access can be as generous or restricted as the facts require.